-The Clery Act requires that the University disclose any available provisions for "confidential reporting."
-ODU adheres to this requirement by providing the option to report incidents to the university and ODUPD without disclosing personal information.
+The Clery Act requires that VHS disclose any available provisions for "confidential reporting."
+VHS adheres to this requirement by providing the option to report incidents to ODUPD without disclosing personal information.
 This is also referred to as an anonymous report to ODUPD.